 The Combo Grid allows you to track your progress in hiking a dozen specially chosen hikes.
 For each of the hikes, you'll see how many times you've hiked it in each month and season.
 It's up to you if you want to complete a monthly or seasonal grid for each hike.

-We've provided two summaries: Regular Combos and Ultra Combos, with each summary containing a half dozen hikes.
+We've provided two groupings: Regular Combos and Ultra Combos, with each grouping containing a half dozen hikes.

 Progress Reports - Combo Grid